Arcreuss/Nix-PromethOS-Rice/README.md

   ];
 }
 ```
-If you wan to create a new profile, please always use this configuration as a minimal requirement.
+If you want to create a new profile, please always use this configuration as a minimal requirement.
 ```bash
 { ... }: